Green & Grand

 We are extremely proud to support Rockinghorse, a Brighton-based charity which has been supporting children for over 45 years.
 It was set up in 1967 by Dr Trevor Mann, who recognised there was a real need for additional resources to improve healthcare services for sick children and babies.
 They are the official fundraising arm of the Royal Alexandra Children’s Hospital and also support the Trevor Mann Baby Unit (TMBU), where we raise money for life-saving and cutting-edge medical equipment, while ensuring that children are treated in an environment that is better suited to their needs.

-The team get involved in many fun, educational and active fundraising events organised by the charity, as well as running our own events throughout the year.
-Through sponsored skydives, bake sales, auctions and raffles, last year we raised over £5,000 for this fantastic Brighton based charity and our efforts continue.
+The team get involved in many fun, educational and active fundraising events organised by the charity, as well as running our own events throughout the year including sponsored skydives, bake sales, auctions and raffles.

 Read more about Rockinghorse